SpongePowered/SpongeDocs/source/about/faq.rst

 ---------------

 Sponge is a new versatile Minecraft API.
 It was made to enrich your Minecraft experience by allowing plugins to add functionality to Minecraft.
-Read more about Sponge here: :doc:`introduction`.
+Read more about Sponge here: :doc:`introduction` and about the history of Sponge here:
+:doc:`history`

 What is required to run Sponge?
 -------------------------------